rajindu0x/rajindu0x.github.io/_posts/2023-03-11-MarketDump.md

 ![decoded flag](/assets/img/posts/marketdump/flag_decoded.png)

 ## Lessons learned:
 The incident reveals vulnerabilities in network security, notably weak password usage in telnet access, leading to unauthorized entry and exfiltration of sensitive data.
 Key takeaways include the imperative of enforcing robust password policies, and monitoring network traffic rigorously to detect and prevent unauthorized access and data exfiltration.
-Additionally, it emphasizes the critical need for organizations to transition away from insecure protocols like Telnet and adopt more secure alternatives, such as SSH, to protect against unauthorized access and data breaches
+Additionally, it emphasizes the critical need for organizations to transition away from insecure protocols like Telnet and adopt more secure alternatives, such as SSH, to protect against unauthorized access and data breaches.